Taslima-Yeasmin-Oyshi/Paws-and-Found-/README.md

 ---

-## 📄 License
+# 📄 License

-This project was developed for academic and educational purposes.
+This project was developed for **academic and educational purposes** as part of a university software development project.

 ---

-⭐ If you found this project useful, please consider giving it a star!
+⭐ **If you found this project useful, please consider giving it a star!**